Investigation Tools and Road Safety Data

 Road View

 Road View is a relational video application that allows users to upload and view georeferenced video files captured using a GPS enabled dashcam.
-Road View then geospatially relates the video captured with crash data and asset information, enabling relational analysis of the road environment to assist in the process of conducting road safety route assessments and asset management.
-Road View is available to State and Local Government road agencies and also to consultants engaged to complete work on behalf of these agencies.
+Road View geospatially relates the video captured with crash data and asset information, enabling relational analysis of the road environment to assist in the process of conducting road safety route assessments and asset management.
+Road View is available to State and Local Government road agencies and to consultants engaged to complete work on behalf of these agencies.

 Road Safety Data